scottaw66/scottwillsey/src/content/posts/astro-templates-json.md

 ## Summarium

-The difference between a “page” and a “post” can be hard to define, but typically a “page” is something you’ll custom craft to look a certain way given its purpose.
-Posts, on the other hand, might all be rendered from Markdown files and will generally all have the same type of appearance.

-You can definitely use Markdown for your site content when appropriate, such as for a standard blog post.
-For anything more complicated, though, you’ll want to use a data source, like a json file, and a page template to parse it and map it.
+You can definitely use Markdown for site content when appropriate, such as for a standard blog post.
+For anything more complicated, though, you’ll want to use a data source, like a JSON file, and a page template to parse it and map it.
 This way your data, or “content”, is separate from the rendering mechanics, but can be laid out on the page more intricately than is possible with a straight Markdown to HTML rendering.

 The good news is that Astro page templates and components are super flexible in terms of easily mixing HTML, CSS, and JavaScript, and they’re the right tool to use for a one-off page with a custom layout.